Root Canal Therapy Near Severna Park and Millersville

 What Happens During Root Canal Therapy?

-There may be more than one appointment involved if you are having Root Canal Therapy, and it’s important to note that you will need to see your dentist.
+There may be more than one appointment involved if you are having a root canal, and it’s important to note that you will need to see your dentist.
 Your affected tooth is numbed and a rubber dam is placed around it to keep it dry.
 The infection, bacteria and pulp are all removed and then the space repacked with filling to ensure that you are comfortable and free of pain.